Statutory & Quasi-Judicial Bodies

 Inter-State Council (Art 263)

-Article 263 empowers the President to establish an Inter-State Council if at any time it appears to him that the public interests would be served by its establishment.
-The Council may be charged with: (a) inquiring into and advising upon disputes between states; (b) investigating and discussing subjects of common interest; (c) making recommendations for better coordination of policy and action.
-The Inter-State Council was established by a Presidential Order in 1990 on the recommendation of the Sarkaria Commission on Centre-State Relations (1987).
-Composition: PM (Chairman), Chief Ministers of all states, Chief Ministers/Administrators of UTs with legislatures, Governors/Administrators of UTs without legislatures, and 6 Union Cabinet Ministers nominated by the PM.
-The Council's Standing Committee (reconstituted in 2021) is chaired by the Home Minister and includes CMs of select states and senior Union Ministers.
-The Council has met infrequently — it has held only 12 meetings since 1990 (most recently in 2016).
-Critics argue that it should meet more regularly, especially given the increasing Centre-State tensions.
-The Punchhi Commission (2010) on Centre-State Relations recommended strengthening the Inter-State Council as a permanent body for resolving Centre-State disputes.
-The Zonal Councils, established under the States Reorganisation Act, 1956, are a related institution — they promote interstate cooperation within designated zones (Northern, Central, Eastern, Western, Southern, and North-Eastern).
+Art 263 empowers the President to establish an Inter-State Council for inquiring into interstate disputes, investigating common-interest subjects, and recommending policy coordination.
+The Council was established by Presidential Order in 1990 on the Sarkaria Commission's recommendation (1987).
+Composition: PM (Chairman), all Chief Ministers, CMs/Administrators of UTs with legislatures, Governors/Administrators of UTs without legislatures, and 6 Union Cabinet Ministers nominated by the PM.
+The Standing Committee (reconstituted 2021) is chaired by the Home Minister.
+The Council has met only 12 times since 1990 (most recently 2016).
+Critics argue it should meet regularly given rising Centre-State tensions.
+The Punchhi Commission (2010) recommended strengthening it as a permanent Centre-State dispute resolution body.
+The Zonal Councils (States Reorganisation Act, 1956) promote interstate cooperation within 6 zones (Northern, Central, Eastern, Western, Southern, North-Eastern).
+The Sarkaria Commission origin, the 12-meetings-since-1990 figure, and the PM chairmanship are factually tested.

 GST Council (Art 279A) and Recent Constitutional Bodies

-The GST Council is the newest constitutional body, established under Article 279A (inserted by the 101st Amendment, 2016).
-It is a unique federal body where the Centre and states jointly decide tax rates and policies.
-Composition: Union Finance Minister (Chairperson), Union Minister of State for Revenue, and the Finance Ministers of all states.
-Voting: decisions by 3/4 majority of weighted votes — Centre has 1/3 weightage, all states collectively 2/3.
-The Council recommends: GST rates, exemptions, model GST laws, threshold limits, and apportionment of IGST.
+The GST Council (Art 279A, 101st Amendment, 2016) is the newest constitutional body and a unique federal institution where Centre and states jointly decide tax policy.
+Composition: Union Finance Minister (Chairperson), Union Minister of State for Revenue, and Finance Ministers of all states.
+Voting: 3/4 majority of weighted votes; Centre holds 1/3 weightage, all states collectively hold 2/3.
+The Council recommends GST rates, exemptions, model laws, threshold limits, and IGST apportionment.
 In Union of India v.
-Mohit Minerals (2022), the SC held that GST Council recommendations are not binding on Parliament or state legislatures — they are recommendatory, reflecting cooperative federalism.
-However, in practice, GST Council decisions are followed by all governments.
-Other recently created or upgraded constitutional bodies: NCBC (given constitutional status by 102nd Amendment, 2018 — Art 338B); Special Officer for Linguistic Minorities (Art 350B — established by 7th Amendment, 1956, but increasingly relevant).
-The trend has been towards constitutionalizing bodies that were previously statutory — giving them greater autonomy and permanence.
-This reflects the growing recognition that independent regulatory and oversight bodies are essential for good governance.
+Mohit Minerals (2022), the SC held that GST Council recommendations are not binding on Parliament or state legislatures.
+They are recommendatory, reflecting cooperative federalism.
+In practice, all governments follow Council decisions.
+Other recently upgraded bodies: NCBC received constitutional status (102nd Amendment, 2018, Art 338B); the Special Officer for Linguistic Minorities (Art 350B, 7th Amendment, 1956) has gained relevance.
+The trend toward constitutionalizing formerly statutory bodies reflects the recognition that independent oversight bodies need stronger autonomy guarantees.
+The 1/3-2/3 voting weightage, the 3/4 majority requirement, and the Mohit Minerals "recommendatory, not binding" ruling are key exam points.

 Relevant Exams